 Moderate amounts of fish can also be beneficial for heart health, as fish are rich in omega-3 fatty acids.

 Experts also advise eating moderate quantities of dairy products.
-According to a 2018 article, recent research indicates that full fat dairy foods have higher bioavailability of nutrients than low fat versions.
+According to a

 The Mediterranean diet